Comparing RAG and GraphRAG for Page-Level Retrieval Question Answering on a Math Textbook: Methods

-We selected five top-ranking embedding models from the December 2024 Massive Text Embedding Benchmark (MTEB) leaderboard \cite{muennighoff2022mteb,huggingfaceMTEBLeaderboard}.
-Among these, \texttt{nvidia/nv-embed-v2}, \texttt{voyage-3-large}, and \texttt{intfloat/multilingual-e5-large-instruct} were chosen for their high leaderboard rankings, \texttt{gte-large} is commonly used as a fine-tuning base, and \texttt{OpenAI text-embedding-3-large} was included due to its widespread popularity.
-Using each of these models for vanilla RAG, we then exhaustively tested retrieval at top-1, top-3, top-5, and top-10, which means how many documents are retrieved and if it includes the target page for accuracy.
+We selected five embedding models from the December 2024 Massive Text Embedding Benchmark (MTEB) leaderboard~\cite{muennighoff2022mteb, huggingfaceMTEBLeaderboard}: \texttt{voyage-3-large} and \texttt{nv-embed-v2} were chosen for their high rankings; \texttt{gte-large} is commonly used as a fine-tuning base; \texttt{text-embedding-3-large} was included for its widespread adoption; and \texttt{multilingual-e5} for its multilingual capabilities.
+We also include a \textbf{BM25} sparse-retrieval baseline using Okapi BM25 with default parameters, to contextualize neural embedding gains against a classical term-matching approach that requires no training or fine-tuning.
+For each model, we tested retrieval at $k \in \{1, 3, 5, 10\}$.